 In Manhattan and throughout the entire state of New York, child custody proceedings are handled by the Family Court system.
-Because rulings of the Family Court can be almost impossible to appeal and the judges are given wide leeway in coming to their verdicts, it is strongly recommended that anytime you find yourself subject to hearings within this court system you hire the lawyer you can find.
+Because rulings of the Family Court can be almost impossible to appeal and the judges are given wide leeway in coming to their verdicts, it is strongly recommended that anytime you find yourself subject to hearings within this court system you hire the best lawyer you can find.

 Our lawyers have decades of experience handling child custody cases in the state’s Family Courts.
 We specialize in these cases and know the relevant case law and the ways in which judges typically interpret facts better than anyone else in the city.
 Going it alone or with inadequate legal counsel in a child custody hearing is a nearly surefire way to guarantee that you will not achieve the goals that you seek.
 Our lawyers know the system inside and out, and we can maximize the chances that you will prevail in the Family Courts.